chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~

-With the Reynolds number ranging from 0.1 to 1, the simulation can easily be solved by using a steady-state solver.
-The mesh is sufficiently refined to capture the flow around the particle and therefore doesn't
+With the Reynolds number ranging from 0.1 to 1, the simulation can be solved in steady-state.
-require any mesh adaptation.

 .. code-block:: text